PostmanSpat/node-binance-trader/README.md

     * **/strategies?start=** - Specify a strategy ID to resume normal trading.
     * **/strategies?public** - List of all strategies broadcasting public signals since the trader started.
     * **/trades** - Current open trades list.
+    * **/trades?hodl=** - Specify a trade ID to HODL, this will only accept a close signal when the price will result in a profit.
+    * **/trades?release=** - Specify a trade ID to release the HODL status, this will accept the next close signal from the NBT Hub.
     * **/trades?stop=** - Specify a trade ID to stop trading, this will keep the trade open but ignore close signals from the NBT Hub.
     * **/trades?start=** - Specify a trade ID to resume trading, this will accept the next close signal from the NBT Hub.
     * **/trades?close=** - Specify a trade ID to attempt to close the trade on Binance.
 You may need to use this if the trader gets out of sync with the NBT Hub.